What is a museum?

 Look no further.
 The Museums Association website has a large, searchable database of over 400 companies catering for over 120 different categories.

-Click here to search the suppliers database
+Click here to access the Find a supplier search

 You can also order free copies of the Museum Services Directory, which is comprehensively updated and published in April every year.